 The last thing you want to do is overwhelm your potential customers with information.
 Include an attention-grabbing headline, the essential information about your product or service, at least one image and (most importantly!) your call-to-action button or form.

 If your landing page goal is to get visitors to fill out a form, don’t ask for too much information.
 Only ask for whatever is essential.
-If the form is short, generally more people will fill out and this will mean a higher conversion rate.
+If the form is short, generally more people will fill it out and this will mean a higher conversion rate.
 If the form is long and asks lots of questions, this creates more work for the visitor, and they are less likely to bother to fill it all out.
 Remember, some people may not want to give their phone number or other personal details, so just stick with what you need to qualify the lead.

 The text is one of the most important elements of your landing page.
 Choose a sharp, snappy headline that entices readers in, and make sure that it matches the copy in your advertising.
 Then, you have the brief description.
 As you can only include a limited number of words to keep the visitor interested, these words need to be persuasive, engaging and really demonstrate the value of your product or service.